All Measures Necessary – Where They a Success?

 Even the mysterious ‘1918 Flu’, with its number of victims estimated to have been in excess of 50 million, failed to ‘change the world’.

 The forces that have been unleashed in reaction to Covid-19 will represent a profound turning point in the history of civilisation.

-Although, remaining a totally morbid and depressing diary of events & observations, these continue to prove surreally fascinating.
-I am compelled to follow them, even if only at a reduced pace, to see where they takes us.
+Although, remaining a totally morbid and depressing diary of events & observations, these continue to prove a surreal fascination.
+I am compelled to follow them, even if only at a reducing pace, and to see where they takes us.